Co-rendering Multiple Volumes

 Creating a volume group

-To create a new volume group, right click on multiple volumes in the Volume tab and select Add to group (see Grouping Volumes).
+- Right click on multiple volumes in the Volume tab and click Add to group...

 Alternatively, a volume group can be created in the Group tab.

-- From Insight's Control Panel, open the Group tab.
+- From the Control Panel, open the Group tab.

-- Click on the Add icon at the top right, select New Group and give the group a name.
+- Click the blue "+" icon, select New Display Group and give the group a name.

-- You can arrange the order of the volumes by clicking and dragging the left side of the volume row.
+- Arrange the order of the volumes by clicking and dragging the left side of the volume row.
 The order in which volumes are listed in a group define the display precedence.

 Changing the class settings